ploigos-automated-governance/1-demo/README.md

 **2. Test the pipeline with the new configuration.**

+This command manually starts the pipeline for the forked demo application.
+After onboarding, the pipeline will start automatically when the source code changes.

 ```shell
 oc create -f everything-pipelinerun.yml
 ```

+View the pipeline in the OpenShift web console.
+- In the OpenShift web UI you should see a running pipeline
+- In the left navigation menu, Pipelines -> Pipelines
+- The pipeline should finish successfully.
+This may take 15+ minutes.

 ### Fourth, Onboard the Demo Application

 20 .
 Create webhook in gitea for demo app.

-- In the the Gitea web open the *app source code* repo named reference-quarkus-mvn.
+- In the the Gitea web interface, open the *app source code* repo named reference-quarkus-mvn.
 (Not the -ops repo.)
 - The URL should be something like `https://[your-gitea-cluster-url]/platform/reference-quarkus-mvn`
 - Settings (top right) -> Webhooks -> Add Webhook -> Gitea
-- Target URL - Enter the URL for the Route you just created for the EventListener.
+- Target URL - Enter the URL for the Route you of the Tekton EventListener.
 You can get it with:

   ```shell
   echo "http://$(oc get route el-everything-pipeline -o yaml | yq .status.ingress[].host)/"